logicly-au/docs.pmhc-mds.com/phn-po-documentation.rst

 complete the standardised measures mandated in the PMHC MDS and have the results reported back to their service providers.

+.. _overview:

 Overview of purpose, design, scope and key decision issues
 ----------------------------------------------------------

-`The overview paper </doc/pmhc-mds-overview.pdf>`__ is a historical document that outlines the approach taken in the design of the PMHC MDS and associated reporting arrangements.
+`The overview paper <_static/pmhc-mds-overview.pdf>`__ is a historical document that outlines the approach taken in the design of the PMHC MDS and associated reporting arrangements.

+.. _quick-reference-guide:

 Service Provider Quick Reference Guide
 --------------------------------------